-9. I wish you all the best by Mason Deaver
+7. I wish you all the best by Mason Deaver

 It follows Ben De Becker as they come out as nonbinary to their parents.
 Ben is then thrown out of their house and struggles with anxiety coupled with their parents’ rejection.
 Ben becomes friends with Nathan who takes Ben under his wing.